 If you are a new beekeeper, you must register as a biosecurity entity with Biosecurity Queensland.

 The Act allows for an individual, multiple people, or a business to be registered depending on who owns the hives.
-A registrable biosecurity entity (RBE) is allocated a hive identification number (HIN) and only 1 HIN will relate to each RBE.
-In most cases, your current brand will become your HIN.
+A registrable biosecurity entity is allocated a hive identification number (HIN) and only 1 HIN relates to each biosecurity entity.

 Hive identification numbers (HIN)